 What Should I Automate First?

-In Tines we pride ourselves on having developed a Security Orchestration Automation and Response platform that’s easy for any analyst to use, even with no coding experience, and which operates with every API using Direct Integration.
+At Tines, we pride ourselves on having developed a Security Orchestration Automation and Response platform that’s easy for any analyst to use, even with no coding experience, and which operates with every API using Direct Integration.
 We also assign every new customer a dedicated Customer Success Representative to provide Security Automation training for your team.

 Not all SOAR platform deployments are a success, however, as without help or training, engineers and analysts can get stuck developing over-complicated response stories.
 Other teams find their SOAR platform can lack the pre-built integrations necessary to make their implementation successful.
-Even more teams just don’t know where to get started.
+And even more teams just don’t know where to get started.

 The question needs to be asked- if you’re trialing a Security Automation platform, what should you automate first?